janderson1216/MechaCar_Statistical_Analysis/README.md

   Currently the manufactoring lots in total meet this design specification with a mean variance of 62.3.
 However, Manufactoring Lot 3 has a mean variance in PSI's of 170.2.

+## T-Tests on Suspension Coils

+The data above determines if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.
+Lots 1 and 2 have p-valoues greater than .05, meaning there is no statistical difference.
+Lot 3 has a a p-value of .04 which means there is a difference between lot 3 and the population mean.
+This is confirmed by the mean of x being listed at 1496.14.